beyondpie/SnapATAC/README.md

 ## Then we can install SnapATAC in R
 ## Add INSTALL_opts --no-lock if having "failed to create lock directory".
 remotes::install_github(repo = "beyondpie/SnapATAC", ref = "szu", INSTALL_opts = c("--no-lock"))
+## After installation, please double check if `library(SnapATAC)` works.
+## If facing errors of rhdf5 package loading (for example, cannot find some ld),
+## reinstall rhdf5 based on the official website.
 ```

 ## Original README: